Two years in

 To keep balance, it’s been important for me to keep in touch with people outside my job and to stay focused on what I want in the long run.
 Incentives in the business world can let you lose sight of the boundary between what’s investment and what’s consumption.
 You collect airline miles and hotel points, go to trainings in nice places and eat dinners in fancy restaurants.
 But consumption is not durable and while expectations rise, memories fade.

 The sadness about leaving academia has fallen with every month since I stepped out.
-About half a year ago it crossed the threshold where I would find it hard to imagine going back.
+About half a year ago it crossed the threshold from where I’m finding it hard to imagine going back.
 I like that work outside academia is faster and has direct effects.
 It’s less thorough, but that’s ok.
 I realized that many of the parts I enjoyed in academia weren’t specific to it, such as exploring new topics, analyzing data or presenting results.

 What’s next I don’t know.
 I enjoy my job and have no plans for a change.
 But I know that the nagging feeling of needing a change will return and I won’t fight it when it does.